Startup Business Growth Strategies: +100 Customers in 5 Months

 When we had a proof of concept we emailed ~50 bloggers, offering them a free lifetime plan to help us test.
 This stage was critical in getting our product mature enough to start charging real money.
 Here’s an example of the email I used:

-- Emailing founders: 90% response rate
+Emailing founders: 90% response rate

-- Emailing marketing team: 50% response rate
+Emailing the marketing team: 50% response rate

-- Using contact us/feedback forms: 10% response rate
+Contact forms: 10% response rate

 We’re lucky that there’s quite a few specific hashtags or words that allow us to track down who is running social sweepstakes, contests or offers.